Koi vs Killifish: Complete Comparison (2026)

 Health and Lifespan Comparison

 Koi has a typical lifespan of 25-35 years, while Killifish lives approximately 1-5 years (species dependent).
 Health profiles differ significantly between these fish.
-Koi is predisposed to breed-specific conditions, with associated veterinary costs for monitoring and treatment.
-Killifish faces its own health challenges including breed-specific conditions.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Koi is predisposed to species-specific conditions, with associated veterinary costs for monitoring and treatment.
+Killifish faces its own health challenges including species-specific conditions.
+Documented health-predisposition counts are comparable, but the diseases and their management are distinct.
 Insurance considerations differ between the two fish based on these risk profiles.
-Prospective owners should discuss species-specific health screening with a aquatic veterinarian before making their decision.
+Prospective owners should discuss species-specific health screening with an aquatic veterinarian before making their decision.

 Best for Low-Maintenance Health